Iraq condemns U.S. air strikes as unacceptable and dangerous

 Russia, which like Iran and Hezbollah backs President Bashar al-Assad’s government in Syria’s civil war, said the strikes were unacceptable and counterproductive.
 The Syrian government also condemned the strikes.

-Reporting by Ahmed Aboulenein and Ahmed Rasheed; Additional reporting by Jamal Badrani in Mosul, Aref Mohammed in Basra, Parisa Hafezi in Dubai, Eric Knecht in Beirut, Kinda Makieh in Damascus and Maria Kiselyova in Moscow; Writing by Ahmed Aboulenein; Editing by William Maclean
+Reporting by Ahmed Aboulenein and Ahmed Rasheed; Additional reporting by Jamal Badrani in Mosul, Aref Mohammed in Basra, Parisa Hafezi in Dubai, Doina Chiacu in Washington, Eric Knecht in Beirut, Kinda Makieh in Damascus, and Maria Kiselyova in Moscow; Writing by Ahmed Aboulenein; Editing by William Maclean